Who is an Influencer?

 Since Instagram influencers command a great degree of clout in their circles, they are invaluable to businesses.
 Brands will often pay them lump sums to put out sponsored posts related to their products or services.
 Alternatively, businesses also pay Instagrammers a commission on sales generated through their influence.

 Depending on the influencer’s follower base, these sums could add up to hundreds, thousands, or even millions of dollars.
-Some individuals with a huge following on Instagram charge seven figures for a single Instagram post!
-Not only that, but brands may also provide their products (makeup, clothes, watches, etc.) or experiences (free international trips, etc.) to encourage them to promote their company.
+Some individuals with a huge following on the social media app charge seven figures for a single post!
+Not only that, but brands may also supply their products (makeup, clothes, watches, etc.) or experiences (free international trips, etc.) to encourage them to promote their company.

-While it is true that as an Instagram influencer, you can enjoy several benefits, there are some downsides to the position as well.
-As an aspiring Instagram influencer, one should be aware of these cons.
+While it is true that as a social media influencer, you can enjoy several benefits, there are some downsides to the position as well.
+As an aspiring influencer, you should be aware of these cons.
 Here are a few of the major ones:

-You can only become an Instagram influencer if you have a large audience, and creating one is far from easy.
-For starters, this isn’t exactly a new idea, and the world is full of failed entrepreneurs due to the intense competition in this field.
+You can only become an influencer if you have a large followers’ base, and creating one is far from easy.
+For starters, this isn’t exactly a new idea, and the world is full of failed entrepreneurs because of the intense competition in this field.
 You need to identify your target audience and share unique and engaging posts regularly to gain a following.
 It takes planning, hard work, and sometimes pure dumb luck.
-Even once you start developing a community, hate and negativity can be just as common as the positive comments.
+Even once you start growing your followers, hate and negativity can be just as common as the positive comments.
 Not everyone is built to ignore or handle that sort of pressure.

 It’s Difficult to Find Consistent Work

-While people are typically exposed to the glitz and glam of an Instagram influencer’s life, there is an entire business world that goes on behind the scenes.
+While people are typically exposed to the glitz and glam of an influencer’s life, there is an entire business world that goes on behind the scenes.
 You have to network and develop connections with relevant brands and make yourself accessible.
-This can be quite hard as there may be several individuals just like you in that particular niche.
-What’s to stop companies from going to them instead of coming to you?
-This is made more challenging because an influencer has to be selective in terms of the brands they do business with, as these partnerships could affect their long-term reputation.
+This can be quite hard, as there may be several individuals just like you in that particular niche.
+What’s stopping companies from going to them instead of coming to you?
+This is made more challenging because influencers have to be selective in terms of the brands they do business with, as these partnerships could affect their long-term reputation.

 While you may land lucrative contracts that pay a steady stream of income, there could be long periods where you earn nothing at all.
 In these periods, it could be hard to maintain your quality of life and your content may suffer as a result.
 You may be forced to stop short of your goals- failure is indeed a genuine possibility.